uncoast-unconf/uu-2019-day-zero/00-preparation/01-r-git/README.md

 Accordingly, we are encouraging folks to have a version of R >= 3.4, and to have git accessible from the command-line.

-As usual, we refer to Jenny Bryan's [Happy Git With R](https://happygitwithr.com) for both [R installation](https://happygitwithr.com/install-r-rstudio.html) and [git installation](https://happygitwithr.com/install-git.html).
+As usual, we refer to Jenny Bryan et al's [Happy Git and GitHub for the useR](https://happygitwithr.com) for both [R installation](https://happygitwithr.com/install-r-rstudio.html) and [git installation](https://happygitwithr.com/install-git.html).

 ## R